George Dudley: 1949 to 1951

 In January 1949, the Canadian Olympic Association sought government grants towards the development of amateur sport.
 Dudley was opposed the use of tax dollars to fund sports, on the premise that the government would be in control of the sports associations, instead of those persons directly involved in the sport.
 He also felt that politicians would inevitably use sport for political advantage.

 The Sudbury Wolves were chosen to represent Canada at the 1949 Ice Hockey World Championships, and placed second to the Czechoslovakia men's national ice hockey team.

 In April 1949, Danny Lewicki was the focus of whether or not a minor can be signed to a contract known as a "C" form, and it be enforced when he became 18 years old.
 Dudley stated that if the player refused to report to an amateur club chosen by the professional club, he could then be offered a professional contract.
 Refusal of the professional contract would result in his suspension from the CAHA, as per agreements with the NHL.

 In response to accusations by the Canadian Teachers' Federation in August 1949, that the CAHA was wrecking high school hockey and placing youths away from home away from parental control, Dudley stated that the claims were nonsense, that he had received no complaints from parents, and asked for the claims to be substantiated.
 A survey later that year by the Canadian Education Association, concluded that the effect of hockey on education was not a national problem.
-Dudley opted to participated in discussions to minimize any effects of hockey on education.
+Dudley opted to participate in discussions to minimize any effects of hockey on education.

 The Edmonton Mercurys were chosen to represent Canada at the 1950 Ice Hockey World Championships, and went undefeated to win the title.
 The Lethbridge Maple Leafs represented Canada at the 1951 Ice Hockey World Championships, and were also undefeated in defending Canada's world title.

 Early in 1951, the OHA was faced with a mutiny in senior ice hockey in Kingston.
 Dudley recommended an inquiry into why a group of six players wanted to transfer from an existing new to a new team, along with the coach.
 After an inquiry, he and fellow OHA executives Jack Roxburgh, Frank Buckland and W. A. Hewitt, handed out a lifetime suspension to George Patterson who coached Kingston's senior B-level team, for conspiring to deliberately lose a playoff series to avoid moving into a higher-level of playoffs, rather than staying in a lower level and potentially make more profits at home playoff games than on the road.

 In June 1951, Dudley confirmed that the Newfoundland Amateur Hockey Association wanted to join the CAHA as its own branch, instead of part of the Maritime Amateur Hockey Association.
 No agreement was reached, and Dudley sought continued discussion.